bazaarvoice/bv-android-sdk/README.md

 2. Under "Select types for which Javadoc will be generated", highlight only src/com.bazaarvoice and src/com.bazaarvoice.types.
 Within com.bazaarvoice, exclude Utils.java and Media.java, since these are not client-facing.
 3. Note the output directory.
 4. Click finish and output javadoc.

+License
+-

+Our SDK is distributed under the Apache 2.0 license, so go nuts.
+The SDK shall be used for Good, not Evil.